of Mary L. Wilson and C. Peck

 Is the Schwendener theory - as it was called- still regarded as tenable?
 Schwendener affirmed that he had produced the lichen by the union of the [written above:] "spores of the" algae & the fungi.
 I have an article to write which makes me need to know how this theory is now regarded.
 I should be much obliged for a few words about it.

-I am about going to
+I am about

 A heavy Lepiota is common here, its species name I do not know.
 Your writings have been much loaned & made use of, and in a superficial way there has been much enthusiasm on the subject in Sewanee.